openstreetmap-ng/openstreetmap-ng/FAQ.md

 ### Will there initially be backwards compability with API 0.6 clients? ([src](https://community.openstreetmap.org/t/the-next-generation-of-openstreetmap-in-python/105621/2))

 Yes, /api/0.6/ will work without any notable changes.
 When /api/0.7/ is released, both versions will be able to operate concurrently, and changes made in one version are compatible with the other.

-### Have you stress tested and compared performance of existing SQL setup with your MongoDB idea? ([src](https://community.openstreetmap.org/t/the-next-generation-of-openstreetmap-in-python/105621/4))

-I will the moment when the application is operational.
-It still requires a few weeks of work to reach that stage (see roadmap).
-I do not expect any surprises; I anticipate the application to run as fast, if not faster, compared to the current release.

 ### Does your code include an OAuth2 server, or will that be using an off-the-shelf solution liky Keycloak or Ory? ([src](https://community.openstreetmap.org/t/the-next-generation-of-openstreetmap-in-python/105621/2))